apache/deltacloud/site/content/running-the-white-box-tests.md

 <h3>Running the white box tests</h3>

-<p>The tests can be executed in groups, using tasks in the Rakefile, or
+<p>After getting the source and <a href="getting-sources.html"> setting
-   individually.</p>
+up the development environment</a>, the tests can be executed in groups, using tasks in the Rakefile, or individually using ruby directly.</p>

 <ul>
   <li>